Go directly to product information

 • stand-up pouches with a capacity of 30 to 500 grams

-• available in test tube of 10ml
+• available in 10ml test tube

 • larger quantities on request

-Gift packaging
+Gift wrapping

-• the jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper
+• The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper

-• for an overview of our gift packaging, please refer to the section gift packaging
+• For an overview of our gift packaging, please refer to the section gift wrapping

 General advice